CryptoSignal/Crypto-Signal/README.md

 ## Installing And Running
-Because this is a development branch you need to build your custom Docker image.
 The commands listed below are intended to be run in a terminal.

 Be sure you have git installed in your system.